Derrick Palmer

 Derrick Palmer (born 1988 or 1989) is an American labor activist and whistleblower.
-He is Vice President of Organizing of the Amazon Labor Union.
+He was Vice President of Organizing of the Amazon Labor Union.
 He works at the Amazon JFK8 sorting facility on Staten Island.

 Early life and education

 Palmer grew up in Piscataway, New Jersey to a single mother who worked in the pharmaceutical industry.
 In high school, Palmer attempted to play football, but said it wasn't for him.
 His mother enrolled him in theater, which he enjoyed and led him to aspire to become an actor.
 Palmer attended community college, but dropped out.

 Activism at Amazon

 Palmer joined Amazon in a warehouse in Robbinsville Township, New Jersey in 2016 where he counted product inventory.
-He later transferred to New York City's JFK8 warehouse, where he is a manager.
+He later transferred to New York City's JFK8 warehouse, where he is in singles pack department currently.
+Derrick packs and water spiders during his work week ensuring customers receive their packages on time.

 After Palmer's best friend from the warehouse, Chris Smalls, was forced out due to what Amazon said was a violation of the company's social distancing policies, the two decided to start a unionization effort.
 Together they started the Amazon Labor Union.

 The JFK8 warehouse voted in favor of unionizing on April 1, 2022.

 Palmer and Chris Smalls were named two of Time Magazine's 100 most influential people of 2022.